 Investment Strategy – There are times you may want to buy or sell investments to take advantage of taxable gains or losses.
 Capital gain tax rates are better than ordinary income tax rates.
 Capital losses can be limited to $3,000 per year.

 Retirement Plans – Different plans allow you to save money for retirement by deferring income tax.
-Earn it now but pay tax on it later plans include IRAs, SIMPLEs, 401(k)s, Roth IRAs, etc. All have a place in tax strategy.
+Earn now but pay tax on it later plans include IRAs, SIMPLEs, 401(k)s, Roth IRAs, etc. All have a place in tax strategy.